plotly/plotly.js/CONTRIBUTING.md

 # Contributing to Plotly.js

-Thanks for your interesting in contributing to Plotly.js!
+Thanks for your interest in contributing to Plotly.js!

 ## Plotly.js vs Plotly.py and Plotly.R